cncf/tag-security/README.md

 ## Communications

-Anyone is welcome to join our open discussions of WG projects and share news related to the group's mission and charter.
-Much of the work of the group happens outside of WG meetings and we encourage project teams to share progress updates or post questions in these channels:
+Anyone is welcome to join our open discussions of SIG-Security projects and share news related to the group's mission and charter.
+Much of the work of the group happens outside of SIG-Security meetings and we encourage project teams to share progress updates or post questions in these channels:

 * [Email list](https://lists.cncf.io/g/cncf-sig-security)
 * [CNCF Slack](https://slack.cncf.io/) #sig-security channel